People have different reasons for selling, from disposing of an investment property to simply moving home.

 We have a couple of options when it comes to selling your property

-- Using the traditional method of market your property - Fixed fee of £995 including VAT
+- Using the traditional method of market your property – 1% of the sale price

 - Using our modern auction price.
 To find out more click here

 Our aim is for you to get the best price in the shortest time possible.
 We do this by advertising your property with an in-depth description and floor plans.
 We want to maximise the reach, so we put your property on the major property portals, along with a highly targeted social media campaign.

 Thinking of selling but not too sure where to start?
 We have put together a brief guide below on the selling process.

 Once you have decided to sell up think about what you want to include in the sale.
 Normally, fixtures and fittings such as fitted storage heaters are included in the price, but other moveable things can be up for negotiation.